 If you’ve never had a wood floor refinished before, you’re probably curious about exactly what the steps are.
 Let us know if you have any questions!

 - Meet with us.
-Choose the finish, color, any need to match existing flooring and any time constraints, and get your estimate!
+Choose the finish, color, any need to blend existing flooring and any time constraints, and get your estimate!

 - Set the date with us.
 Before we arrive, move all the furniture out of the room.
 (If we’re installing prefinished wood this may not be required.
 We do need the room to be empty when sanding and applying finish however.)